-More information on the biological chemistry major is available on the website (bates.edu/biological-chemistry).
+More information on the biochemistry major is available on the website (bates.edu/biological-chemistry).

-Students may not double major in biological chemistry and biology, chemistry, or neuroscience.
+Students may not double major in biochemistry and biology, chemistry, or neuroscience.

 Seminar Requirement.
-Each biological chemistry major is required to make one formal thesis research presentation for each semester of thesis completed.
+Each biochemistry major is required to make one formal thesis research presentation for each semester of thesis completed.
 Each senior is also required to attend at least four seminars presented by visiting scholars in either the biology or chemistry department.